-As small carbohydrates are osmotically active in the intestinal lumen, poor absorption or digestion of such carbohydrate leads to increase of intestinal luminal water volume.
-They are rapidly fermented producing hydrogen gas, carbon dioxide, methane etc. poorly absorbed short-chain carbohydrates also have other physiological effects like an alternation of esophageal motility, increased gastroesophageal reflux.
+As small carbohydrates are osmotically active in the intestinal lumen, poor absorption or digestion of such carbohydrates leads to an increase of intestinal luminal water volume.
+They are rapidly fermented producing hydrogen gas, carbon dioxide, methane, etc. poorly absorbed short-chain carbohydrates also have other physiological effects like an alternation of esophageal motility, increased gastroesophageal reflux.

 Reason Why Poorly Absorbed Short-Chain Carbohydrates Are Restricted in FGID